lthurston/quiet/README.md

 SSH configuration file with `.quiet.bak.#` appended to the filename, where the octothrombulus is replaced by a numbrosimbel (1 - 5).

 You can revert to the last backup with `quiet undo`.
-This is probably less useful now with quiet only appending the SSH config file.
-In the future, it will be able to modify existing configuration snippets, which means splicing and dicing and potentially presenting all sorts of opportunities for chaos.
+This just swaps the most recent backup with the current file.

+I'm not gonna promise Quiet won't mangle your config file in some sort of permanent way, especially while it's still alpha, so maybe you should just back up your own stuff in your own way before you start using it.
+I'm only a human being.

 ## Installation